landoskape/speedystats/README.md

 ## Performance Note

-While FastStats is designed for performance, the actual speedup depends on your specific use case, data size, and hardware.
+While speedystats is designed for performance, the actual speedup depends on your specific use case, data size, and hardware.
 The package is most effective with:
 - Large arrays (typically > 100,000 elements)
 - Multi-core processors (for parallel execution)
 - Certain methods are sped up much more than numpy
 - Certain axis / dimension combinations get huge speedups, others are usually comparable to numpy

-> **Note:** Benchmarking tools for automatic routing to faststats implementation vs numpy default methods isn't finished --- so you are responsible for determining whether faststats is faster.
+> **Note:** Benchmarking tools for automatic routing to speedystats implementation vs numpy default methods isn't finished --- so you are responsible for determining whether speedystats is faster.
 Here's an example of how to test it quickly:
 >```python
 >from time import time
 >import numpy as mp
->import faststats as fs
+>import speedystats as fs
 >
 ># Suppose you want to test if median is faster for arrays of a certain shape and size
 >array = np.random.randn(1000, 10000)